parismollo/CoSMMF/docs/rapport_final.md

 	@rm -rf logs/*
 	@rm -rf merge/*
 	@echo "Clean complete"

-# avoid confusion if files were named like this
+# in case if files were named like all or clean.
 .PHONY: all clean
 ```